 2. Metal Shingles

 Metal roofing has become a popular choice among homeowners recently.
 Not only does it allow for more flexibility, but the metal materials can be installed in either panels or shingles — whichever you’d prefer.
-Metal shingles are designed to have the same appearance as asphalt shingle roofs, and they can be painted in a variety of colors.
+Metal shingles are designed to have the same appearance as the types of roofing shingles, and they can be painted in a variety of colors.

 ✅The Pros